bzed/pkg-nagios-plugins-contrib/check_ssl_cert/check_ssl_cert_1.142.0/README.md

-                                   issue a warning status -o,--org org                    pattern to match the organization of the certificate --openssl path               path of the openssl binary to be used -p,--port port                  TCP port -P,--protocol protocol          use the specific protocol
+                                   issue a warning status -o,--org org                    pattern to match the organization of the certificate --openssl path               path of the openssl binary to be used --password source            password source for a local certificate, see the PASS PHRASE ARGUMENTS section openssl(1)
+   -p,--port port                  TCP port -P,--protocol protocol          use the specific protocol
                                    {ftp|ftps|http|https|h2|imap|imaps|irc|ircs|ldap|ldaps|pop3|pop3s|